gatling/gatling/src/sphinx/http/http_check.rst

 Verifies that the response doesn't contain "aWord".

-.. includecode:: code/Checks.scala#bodyString-is-RawFileBody
+.. includecode:: code/Checks.scala#bodyBytes-is-RawFileBody

-Verifies that the response body matches the file ``user-files/bodies/expected_response.json``
+Verifies that the response body matches the binary content of the file ``user-files/bodies/expected_response.json``

 .. includecode:: code/Checks.scala#bodyString-isElFileBody

-Verifies that the response body matches the content of the file ``user-files/bodies/expected_template.json`` resolved with :ref:`Gatling Expression Language (EL) <el>`.
+Verifies that the response body matches the text content of the file ``user-files/bodies/expected_template.json`` resolved with :ref:`Gatling Expression Language (EL) <el>`.